 Nancy Burson created a unique project: in tandem with MIT scientists, she created unique interactive tools – Human Race Machine and Age Machine using morphing technology.
 Except for shifting the racial and aging characteristics, the algorithm used for these machines allowed to obtain an image of one face from morphing 6 Men + 6 Women features.

-Her invention was so precise that it predicted almost entirely the future facial features after growing up or during aging.
+Her invention was so precise that it predicted almost entirely the future facial features after growing up or aging.
 It was purchased by the FBI and is still used for seeking people who lost years ago.

 78. Michael Jordan, Co Rentmeester, 1984.